 - More diversified: Fair distribution on sectors and regions

 I did not directly mention simplicity in my list of reasons for updating my portfolio.
-But, my reasons are mostly related to simplicity.
+But, my intentions are mostly related to simplicity.
 If you have a simple portfolio, it is easier to balance it.
 It is generally more fairly diversified.
-There are generally less costs in buying the shares.
+There are usually smaller costs in buying the shares.
 The allocations are higher.
 Simplicity is key!

 The only thing I see changing in the future is the Mid Cap Switzerland fund.
 I will see in the future how this class works.
-If I’m not satisfied, I may move more to the Swiss Dividend fund instead.
-But for now, I’ll stick with this.
-I could also change the domestic Swiss allocation to 25% instead of 20%.
-I’ll have to see with my retirement portfolios allocations.
-But for now, it’s fine like this.
+If I am not satisfied, I may move more to the Swiss Dividend fund instead.
+But for now, I will stick with this.
+I could also change the domestic (Swiss) allocation to 25% instead of 20%.
+I will have to see with my retirement portfolios allocations.
+But for now, it is fine like this.

-I mentioned that I did the error of not taking the big picture into account.
-So, let’s look at my overall allocation:
+I mentioned that I made the error of not taking the big picture into account.
+So, let’s look at my total allocation:

 I have to work now on increasing my current allocation to stocks.
-This means moving all my third pillar into PostFinance 75 to reduce the bonds allocation and increase domestic stocks allocation.
-And this also means simply continue investing in my broker account each month.
+It means moving all my third pillar into PostFinance 75 to reduce the bond allocation and increase domestic stock allocation.
+And this also means simply to continue investing in my broker account each month.

 In general, you should stick to your strategy and not sell like this.
 But my previous strategy was flawed.
 It was not well thought and may have caused me problems in the future.
 Therefore, it is better to make the necessary changes before it is too late.
 I am much more satisfied with this new portfolio than the last one.
 It should be better at reaching my goals.

 I only sold funds with a profit.
-I would not sell with a loss just to simplify my portfolio.
-The profit was not great, but it’s still better than nothing.
+I would not trade with a loss just to simplify my portfolio.
+The gain was not great.
+But it is still better than nothing.
 The most important thing is that the portfolio is now better for me.

-What do you think of my new portfolio ?
-Would you advice something different ?
-How is your own portfolio ?
+What do you think of my new portfolio?
+Would you advise something different?
+How is your portfolio?